 Planning Your Campaign

-Some e-commerce stores will send out 3-4 emails a week pushing deals and specials.
-For brick and mortar stores, this can be considered excessive by your customers.
+Some e-commerce stores will send out 3-4 emails a week pushing deals and specials, some even every day.
+This is because they usually have a larger following and subscriber list.
+For smaller businesses with fewer subscribers, this can be considered excessive by your customers.
 We typically recommend sending 3-4 emails a month.
-These can be broken into a couple categories.
+These can be broken into a couple of categories.

 Campaign Announcement Email